California Housing Market Forecast For Homebuyers For 2021

 The state of California has 40 million people.

 The state’s gross state product of $3.0 trillion makes the state the largest sub-national economy in the world.
 If the state was separated from the United States, the state would rank as the fifth-largest economy in the world, and rank as the 37th-most populous as of 2020.
 California will always have in-migration due to its powerful economic engine.
 Many national news networks keep on reporting that many.

 Over 50 million Americans filed for unemployment.
 Unemployment rates are still under 10%.
-Many Californians were hoping a huge housing market correction.
+Many Californians were hoping for a huge housing market correction.
 However, the housing market is stronger today than when the coronavirus broke out.

 California Housing Market Forecast And The Economic Impact After The Coronavirus Outbreak Broke Out In California

 Over 50 million Americans filed for unemployment.
 California, a heavily Democratic state, joined other blue states in politicizing the coronavirus pandemic hurting millions of small business owners and taxpayers.
 Governor Gavin Newsom extended business and work shut down when other states reopened.

 Incompetent Politicians Politicizing Coronavirus Outbreak Hurting Taxpayers And Small Business Owners

 It seems blue states with incompetent governors and mayors are struggling and in a financial crisis.
 This holds true in Illinois.
 The combination of the heavy-set obese incompetent governor J.B.
-Pritzker and Chicago Mayor Lori Lightfoot, both the city of Chicago and the state of Illinois is on the verge of financial collapse and meltdown.
+Pritzker and Chicago Mayor Lori Lightfoot, both the city of Chicago and the state of Illinois are on the verge of financial collapse and meltdown.
 Due to incompetent Democrat politicians, the California economy got crippled.

 Historic Low Mortgage Rates And Fast Economic Recovery Expected To Boost Housing Market Forecast In California For 2021 And Years To Come

 Due to the Trump Administration acting quickly with the CARES ACT and other economic stimulus packages, the housing market is stronger now in California than it was prior to the outbreak of the coronavirus pandemic in February 2020.
 With thousands of homebuyers who suspended their home purchase prior to the coronavirus pandemic, you now have a flood of homebuyers looking for homes in a market with limited inventory.
 The housing market is booming in all parts of California.
 Even with one of the highest tax rates in the nation, California is attracting thousands of new taxpayers and businesses.
 A good economy means a stronger housing market.

 Housing Crash Predictions Went The Opposite Way